WonyoungCho/plink/docs/plink_ex.md

 # F_A (=Frequency of this allele in cases),
 # F_U (=Frequency of this allele in controls),
 # A2 (=Major allele name),
-# basic allelic	test	chi-square	(1df), an asymptotic p-value, estimated OR for A1, SE (=Standard	error),
+# basic allelic test chi-square (1df), an asymptotic p-value, estimated OR for A1,
 # SE (=Standard error),
 # L95 (=Lower bound of Confidential Interval of 95%),
 # L95 (=Upper bound of Confidential Interval of 95%).